Blame game begins after Senate fails to stop shutdown

 Republicans

+"This is the One Year Anniversary of my Presidency and the Democrats wanted to give me a nice present. #DemocratShutdown"

+"Democrats are holding our Military hostage over their desire to have unchecked illegal immigration.
+Can't let that happen!"

-Paul Ryan:
+House Speaker Paul Ryan:

 "Senate Democrats have let down our troops, our children, and all Americans.
 They will do anything to appease their base, even shut down the federal government.
 There is nothing in this bill to keep the government open that Democrats actually oppose, and yet they are blocking it nonetheless in a dangerous political ploy.
 All of this is just unnecessary.
 It is reckless.
 Senate Democrats have brought us to a shutdown."

-Susan Collins:
+Sen. Susan Collins:

 "To prevent a government shutdown that would damage our economy and disrupt health care coverage for low-income children, I voted in support of the stop-gap funding bill.
 A government shutdown represents the ultimate failure to govern."

-John Cornyn:
+Sen. John Cornyn:

 "Tonight, Senate Democrats made the choice to strip funding from the Children's Health Insurance Program and deny our troops the support they deserve through the #SchumerShutdown.
 This is reckless, irresponsible, and wrong."

-Mitch McConnell:
+Senate Majority Leader Mitch McConnell:

 "The facts before us are simple.
 Right now, the Democratic leader has no compromise immigration bill on the table.
 No bill exists.
 Why do Americans need to suffer from a government shutdown when he doesn't even have an immigration bill?"